Thank God 'Mir Zafars' quit TMC, saved party: Mamata in apparent jibe at Adhikari family | Politics

 ''Thank God, the 'Mir Jafars' (traitors) have left (TMC).
 I am relieved.
 It has saved us (the party).
 They never used to allow me to come to Khejuri, Nandigram or Kanthi whenever I wished to visit these places.
 As if this was their 'zamindari'.
 Now, nobody can stop me from coming here,'' Banerjee said.

-''The BJP must clear the air over the fate of the demonetization money and PM cares funds.
+''The BJP must clear the air over the fate of the demonetisation money and PM cares funds.
 People want to know,'' she said.

+''PM Narendra Modi has stolen money meant for COVID-19 management,'' Banerjee alleged while addressing a rally in Panskura later in the day.

+She also said the BJP is not getting appropriate candidates for the upcoming polls and is nominating its MPs in assembly seats.

 She urged people to be alert while casting their votes and double-check the EVMs properly.